benallfree/nojank/packages/core/readme.md

 The above will create three swimlanes: `__default__` (always exists), `calc-hashes`, and `critical`. nojank will empty work queues from highest to lowest `priority`.
 In other words, ALL of the `critical` jobs will be completed, then ALL of the `__default__` jobs, then the `calc-hashes` jobs.

-Lanes having the same priority will share time as described above.
+Lanes having the same priority will share time in a round-robin fashion as described above.

 Specifying a `priority` parameter when enqueuing a job will produce a warning and has no effect.
-Priorities cannot be defined or changed by pushing jobs.
+Priorities cannot be defined or changed by running jobs.

+## Recursion

+nojank allows recursive calls to `run`.
+When `run` is called in a given swimlane while it is already executing a job in that same swimlane, a swimlane job stack is created. `run` will execute all jobs in the top-most stack before returning execution to previous stacks.

+Recursion also works across priority pools.
+If a higher priority job calls a lower priority job, that lower priority job will execute in a new stack.

 # Alternatives and other tools

 Cooperative multitasking means breaking jobs into smaller pieces and executing them bit by bit until everything is finished.

 There are some interesting packages already out there.
 For example, you can use [cooperative](https://www.npmjs.com/package/cooperative) to move all kinds of iteration into async versions.
 Internally, it uses `setImmediate` and breaks tasks up for you.

+# Ideas already considered

+## Balance the time given to swimlanes in the same pool.

+The idea here is that if one swimlane is a bad actor or otherwise hogging the execution slice time, the scheduler will know and skip it in future rounds until the other swimlanes in the same pool have received their share of the time.

+This proves quite difficult to do in a way that won't create further unintended side-effects.
+Handling empty swimlanes, swimlanes that receive new tasks, adding/removing swimlanes, and swimlanes with variable-length jobs from various sources becomes impossible to generalize.

+**Instead, the recommendation is to further stratify swimlanes by creating more and using different priorities.**